opening-up-chatgpt/opening-up-chatgpt.github.io/projects/readme.md

 # How to contribute

-Every project is a separate file.
-The file some fields with contains basic metadata and then a set of triples of `_class`, `_link` and `_notes`.
+Every project is a separate yaml file.
+The first few fields contain basic metadata about the model, the rest of the file is a set of triples of `_class`, `_link` and `_notes`.
 Class can be one of three values: 🟩 open, 🟧 partial or 🟥 closed (leave empty to signify NA).
 Link is a URL providing evidence for the openness classification.
 Notes provide context and reasoning for the classification.

 # Criteria
 The below list spells out for the openness criteria for features in the areas of Availability, Documentation and Access.
-Use these guidelines to reason about determinations of openness levels.
+Use these guidelines to document determinations of openness levels as precisely as possible.

 ## **Availability**